Canada ousted by Estonia at world mixed doubles curling championship | TSN

 It marked just the second loss of the tournament for the Canadian team, which finished 8-1 in the preliminary round.

-The Estonian duo of Marie Kaldvee and Harri Lill, who finished the preliminary round at 6-3, were scheduled to face Norway (7-2) in a semifinal on Friday.
-Sweden (8-1) was to meet Switzerland (6-3) in the other semifinal.
+The Estonian duo of Marie Kaldvee and Harri Lill, who finished the preliminary round at 6-3, advanced to the final with an 8-6 semifinal upset of Norway (7-2) in Friday's semifinals.
+Estonia once again sealed the victory with a steal of one in the final end.

+Estonia will face Sweden (8-1) for gold on Saturday after the hosts downed Switzerland 6-3 in the other semifinal.

-Switzerland advanced with an 8-6 win over Scotland (6-3) in their qualification match.
+Switzerland (6-3), which advanced to the semifinals with an 8-6 win over Scotland (6-3), will play Norway for bronze.

 Canada will finish fifth at the tournament, which puts the country in solid shape to qualify for the 2026 Turin Olympics.
 The combined results from the 2024 and 2025 world championships will determine seven teams to join host Italy, while the final two will emerge from the Olympic qualification event in December 2025.